Tips & Tricks

 How do I find the right pair of goggles?

 When buying a pair of goggles, take them out of the box before you purchase them.
 Place the rubber rims of the goggle lens against your swimmer's face.
-If the goggles will suction to your swimmer’s eye sockets on their own, the goggles are probably a good fit.
+If the goggles will suction to your swimmer’s eye sockets on their own (without straps around the head), the goggles are probably a good fit.

 Goggles should be comfortable.
 If they are not, try different brands or different styles.